cereu-s/custom-c-compiler/tokenization/readme.md

-# Parsing tokens from input stream
+# Scanning tokens from input stream

 ## Structure definition
 at first we define the structure for token